baigel2/people/content/en/post/adnan.md

 ---
-author: Mirza Baig
+author: Mirza Adnan Biag
 title: Adnan
-date: 2025-08-04
+date: 2025-05-04
 tags:
     - theme
 categories:
     - heyo
+showToc: true
 ---

-this is a line of text
+In {{< theme >}} we can use the sidebar to display a Table of Contents!

 <!--more-->